 you will drop and add enrollments.
 The University Academic Calendar includes

 complete information about UW registration deadlines and fees.

 Course Requests Review

-Students who have not registered by the expiration date posted for a course request
+Students who have not registered by the retraction date posted for a course request

 will lose "Accept" status and the add code (if one is assigned) for any class with a wait list.
-You will be moved to
+They will be moved to

 the bottom of the wait list.
-Students will be moved up from wait lists for any classes with unused add codes
+Waitlisted students will be moved up for any classes with unused add codes

 or declined spots, and new requests will be addressed.
 Be sure to promptly use add codes, and to change your